magao-x/MagAOX/README.md

 ### Future
 1. libhdf5 (though not for anything currently implemented, but we will)

+## Configuration

+To configure the build, the following macros can be used.
+Their default values are set in the headers in `libMagAOX/common/`.
+To override at build time they can be redefined in `local/config.mk` [how?]

+#### Environment Variables

+These are defined in `libMagAOX/common/environment.hpp`

+- `MAGAOX_env_path`, the name of the environment variable holding the base path to the MagAOX system directories.
+Default = "MagAOX_PATH"

+- `MAGAOX_env_config`, the name of the environment variable holding the relative path to the config files.
+Default = "MagAOX_CONFIG".

 ## Building

 A rudimentary build system has been implemented.